Support home / Getting Started

 Dashboard explained

 First, let’s start with what Fathom Analytics is: simple, GDPR-compliant website analytics that shows you data about your website on a dashboard or email report.
-If you’re just looking for what the words on the dashboard mean, read about those here.

 Here’s a video explanation of this content if you’re a visual learner.